reactphp/http/README.md

 ));
 ```

+> Note how the middleware request handler and the final request handler have a
+  very simple (and similar) interface.
+The only difference is that the final
+  request handler does not receive a `$next` handler.

 Similarly, you can use the result of the `$next` middleware request handler
 function to modify the outgoing response.
-Note that as per the above documentation, the `$next` method may return a
+Note that as per the above documentation, the `$next` function may return a
 `ResponseInterface` directly or one wrapped in a promise for deferred
 resolution.
 In order to simplify handling both paths, you can simply wrap this in a